brycewray/hugo-site/content/posts/2019/07/lessons-learned.md

 Even the documentation for an SSG like [Eleventy](https://11ty.dev) that claims to be much easier and more more logically configured than other JavaScript-based SSGs---and, in many ways, it is---makes it highly obscure in how you're supposed to make that capability work, at least if you want to follow (in my opinion) good form and have separate files for your CSS and SCSS/Sass, rather than [inlining](https://www.11ty.dev/docs/quicktips/inline-css/) that code.
 Indeed, if you go poking around the page source from numerous sites built on the newer SSGs, you'll find a ton of inline CSS in the `<head>` section.
 Argggh.

-I'll have more to say later about the shortcomings of SSGs’ documentation.
+I'll have more to say later about the shortcomings of SSGs' documentation.
 Even Hugo's.

 Because, so far, I've been able to land punches with glee on The Other Guys; but, unfortunately, the latter two main points leave their marks on Hugo, too.